Vital Signs (Survivor album)

-Vital Signs is the fifth studio album by American rock band Survivor and their first with vocalist Jimi Jamison released in September 1984.
-The album was their second most successful in the U.S., reaching #16 on the Billboard album charts and being certified platinum by the RIAA.
-The album includes the singles "I Can't Hold Back" which peaked at #13 on the Billboard Hot 100 chart, "High on You" reached #8, "The Search Is Over" #4 and "First Night" #53.
+Vital Signs is the fifth studio album by American rock band Survivor and their first with vocalist Jimi Jamison, released in September 1984.
+The album was their second most successful in the U.S., reaching number 16 on the Billboard album charts and certified platinum by the RIAA.
+The album includes the singles "I Can't Hold Back" which peaked at number 13 on the Billboard Hot 100 chart, "High on You" reached number 8, "The Search Is Over" at number 4 and "First Night" at number 53.